Rdrg-Blnc/Text_Adventure_Game/README.md

 ---

+## 🌒 Theme
+This is a **moody, flashlight and floorboards** kind of story: creaking doors, strange drafts, and the ambient dread of a place that *doesn’t want you there*.
+Your goal is simple: **go in, survive, and get out**.
+The “how” is up to you.

+---

 ## ⚠️ Before You Begin
 This README contains **general gameplay explanations** — sections like [💬 Commands](#-commands), [⚙️ Core Loop & Game Logic](#️-core-loop--game-logic), and [🔦 Items, Light, and Hazards](#-items-light-and-hazards) give insight into how the game works.
 While they **don’t spoil story events**, they may **offer small hints or strategic advantages** (like what certain mechanics do).